arielsrv/pets-api/README.md

 * PROD_CONNECTION_STRING: {mysql_connection_string}
 * GITLAB_TOKEN: {your_access_token}

-Also you can set the same values inside **resources/config/dev/config.yml**
+Also,  you can set the same values inside **resources/config/dev/config.yml**